aj-kivimaki/jpx/packages/ui/README.md

 ## Components

-### GigCard
+### GigCard (exported)

-A versatile card component for displaying gig information with optional admin controls.
+A versatile card component (implemented in `src/components/GigCard.tsx`) exported from the package as `GigCard`.
+It displays gig information with optional admin controls.

 #### Features